What's Open in Chicago for Kids Right Now

 - Nelly's Playground

-This west suburban play space is open at limited capacity for little kids to climb and play.
+This west suburban play space is open at a limited capacity for little kids to climb and play.

 - Safari Land